bgmcmullen/reading-notes/class-01.md

 \
 An HTML element begins with an open tag and end with closing tag which is identical to the opening tag but with a slash.
 The tags element's content will go between the tags.\
 \
-The <article> element is used to make a block of independent content on a webpage.
-The <section> element does something similar but as the name suggests it is intended for dividing the page into independent sections.\
+The article element is used to make a block of independent content on a webpage.
+The section element does something similar but as the name suggests it is intended for dividing the page into independent sections.\
 \
-A typical website will need a <header> likely a <nave> for the navigation bar, <main> for the content, possibly an <aside> for the side for and a <footer>.
-There will mostly like be <article >, <section> and/or <div> elements in the <main> element.\
+A typical website will need a header likely a nav for the navigation bar, main for the content, possibly an aside for the side for and a footer.
+There will mostly like be article, section or div elements in the main element.\
 \
 Metadata is data telling us about other data.
-The <meta> element is used in the <head> for information like the character set, language, author, or other information about the page.\
+The meta element is used in the head for information like the character set, language, author, or other information about the page.\
 \
 When designing a website before jumping into the technical work it is important to determine the purpose and goals of the website and those will be achieved.
-The most important question is what are you trying to accomplish\
+The most important question is what are you trying to accomplish.\
 \
-<h1> has a particular purpose.
+h1 has a particular purpose.
 It is a top level heading and should be used specifically for that.
-If are you writing customized text that is not the heading <span> would be a better choice.\
+If are you writing customized text that is not the heading span would be a better choice.\
 \
 Semantic tags as some benefits both when communicating with computers and with other human.
 Good use of semantic tags will give other developers a clearer idea of the purpose of the content of the tags.
 Also search engines and screen readers with see the content of semantic tags as important.\
+\
+JavaScript is used in almost all websites.
+It is needed for things like animated graphics and interactive games.\
 \